lemaster1/Time-Series-with-ARIMA-Models-Predicting-Top-5-Chicago-Zip-Codes-to-Invest/README.md

     4) 60613 (32.37%)
     5) 60660 (30.87%)

 These are ordered in rank by ROI.
-These are the top 5 zip codes that you have requested.

 > If you consider loss from the last major crash (Dec.,  2009) the order of best investment would change; therefore, 60613 would be our top recommendation.
 This would de-prioritize 60618 and 60640 (the bottom two)